facebookThe amaze Card by Instarem: The One Card Everyone Needs In Their Arsenal

 Please note: MCCs are assigned by payment card organisations (e.g. Visa, MasterCard).
 Instarem does not have a say in the assignation of these codes.
 A merchant’s registered MCC may not always correspond with its nature of business.

-What Are The Best Cards to Pair With the amaze Card?
+What Are The Best Cards to Pair With the Amaze Card?

-Sadly, DBS cards no longer earn any credit card rewards with amaze transactions.
-Some cards such as the Maybank Family & Friends card that awards bonuses based on transaction description are also ineligible to pair with the amaze card for credit card rewards.
+Sadly, DBS cards no longer earn any credit card rewards with Amaze transactions.
+Some cards, such as the Maybank Family & Friends card that awards bonuses based on transaction description, are also ineligible to pair with the Amaze card for credit card rewards.

-On the bright side, there are still a number of credit cards that we highly recommend to pair with amaze:
+On the bright side, there are still a number of credit cards that we highly recommend to pair with Amaze:

 amaze Card PairingEarn RateCapRemarks

-UOB Lady's Card6 mpdS$1K per calendar monthSelected MCCs and for women only
+UOB Lady's Card6 mpdS$1K per calendar monthSelected MCCs

-UOB Lady's Solitaire6 mpdS$3K per calendar monthSelected MCCs and for women only
+UOB Lady's Solitaire6 mpdS$3K per calendar monthSelected MCCs

 Citi Rewards Card